History & Philosophy

 Local History

-From the lush open meadows and towering redwood forests, to the winding gulches and rocky coastal bluffs, we owe every aspect of the land Farm Camp operates on to generations of Kashaya Pomo people’s unceasing leadership and care.
+From the lush open meadows and towering redwood forests, to the winding gulches and rocky coastal bluffs, we owe every aspect of the land Farm Camp operates on to generations of Kashaya Pomo people’s unceasing leadership and care for this beautiful place.

 At the heart of Farm Camp’s philosophy is a commitment to care for our neighbors and remain mindful of our impact on our environment and community.
 We are privileged to operate on this land and pledge to do our best to care for and honor it, with the utmost gratitude and deference to its ancestral and present day Pomo stewards.